 How long does a backsplash installation take?

-A standard kitchen backsplash — 30 to 50 square feet of tile — typically takes one day for installation and prep, plus 24-48 hours for adhesive curing before grouting.
-Grouting and cleanup adds another few hours.
-Total project time is usually 2-3 days start to finish, depending on any wall prep needed.
+A standard kitchen backsplash covering 30 to 50 square feet usually takes one day for prep and installation, then 24-48 hours for adhesive to cure before grouting.
+Grouting and cleanup add another few hours.
+Most projects run 2-3 days start to finish, depending on wall prep.

 What's the difference between standard mortar and polymer-modified thin-set?

-Standard cement-based mortar is fine for drywall, but it can crack over time, especially in kitchens with temperature and humidity swings.
-Polymer-modified thin-set (sometimes called modified thin-set) has a binder that gives it flexibility and better adhesion to drywall and painted surfaces.
-We use modified thin-set as the default unless there's a specific reason not to.
+Cement-based mortar works fine for drywall but can crack over time in kitchens where temperature and humidity shift.
+Polymer-modified thin-set has a binder that makes it flexible and gives better adhesion to drywall and painted surfaces.
+We use modified thin-set as standard unless there's a reason not to.

 Do I need to seal my grout?

-If your backsplash is behind a stove or sink, grout sealing is worth doing.
-Grout is porous.
-Water and grease soak in, discolor the grout, and eventually invite mold.
+If your backsplash is behind a stove or sink, grout sealing is worth the investment.
+Grout is porous and soaks up water and grease, which discolors it and eventually invites mold.
 A penetrating sealer applied 72 hours after grouting keeps moisture out.
-Stone backsplashes almost always need sealing.
-We recommend it and can handle the application as part of the final job walkthrough.
+Stone backsplashes almost always get sealed.
+We recommend it and can handle the application.

 Why The Toolbox Pro for Your Chandler Backsplash

-We're a local handyman business with 15+ years of experience in East Valley kitchens.
-We don't outsource work.
-Rene handles your project from start to finish, so there's accountability and continuity.
-We show up on time, we explain what we're doing and why, and we don't upsell you on work you don't need.
-If your wall is in good shape, we say so.
-If it needs prep, we tell you what that costs and what happens if you skip it.
+We've been doing handyman work in the East Valley for 15+ years.
+One technician handles your project from start to finish, which means there's real accountability.
+We show up on time, explain what we're doing and why, and we don't push work you don't need.
+If your wall is good, we say so.
+If it needs prep, we tell you the cost and what happens if you skip it.

-A backsplash that looks right, functions properly, and lasts through years of daily kitchen use is built on the details.
-We sweat those details because we live here in Chandler and Ahwatukee.
-We know the heat, the dust, the older homes, and the newer ones.
-We know what works and what doesn't.
+A backsplash that looks right, works properly, and lasts for years depends on getting the details right.
+We're detail-oriented because we live here in Chandler and Ahwatukee.
+We know what works in this heat and dust, in older homes and new ones.

 Frequently Asked Questions